cocos/cocos-docs/en/advanced-topics/meta.md

 If you can't find the resources corresponding to the old **uuid**, you can see that __Cocos Creator__ gives a very detailed warning message in the **console**.
 These details include the *scene file name*, *node path*, *component*, *uuid*, etc. The warning message allows you to quickly locate the error.

 How is this situation caused exactly?
-When someone adds a new resource to the project, they forget to switch to the editor interface to generate a **meta file**, and at the same time submit the new file to version management (without the **meta file**).
+When someone adds a new resource to the project, they forget to switch to the editor interface to generate a **meta** file, and at the same time submit the new file to version management (without the **meta** file).
 Then, another person updates the resources he/she submitted and switches to the editor interface for editing.
-At this point, __Cocos Creator__ will check that the new resource is generated without a **meta file**.
-The **meta file** is also generated when the first person switches to the editor, so that the two people have the same file on the computer, but the **uuid** in the generated **meta file** is different.
+At this point, __Cocos Creator__ will check that the new resource is generated without a **meta** file.
+The **meta** file is also generated when the first person switches to the editor, so that the two people have the same file on the computer, but the **uuid** in the generated **meta** file is different.

 In this case, those who submit or update resources later will certainly encounter conflicts.
 If they are unclear, they will forcibly resolve the conflicts, and the problems mentioned above will arise.
 The following sequence diagram depicts this erroneous workflow:

 ![](meta/resources.png)

-A classmate forgets to submit the **meta file** to version control.
-Other classmates then edit the project resulting in everyone havint the file on theur computer, each with a different **uuid**.
+A classmate forgets to submit the **meta** file to version control.
+Other classmates then edit the project resulting in everyone having the file on their computer, each with a different **uuid**.

 To solve this problem, note the following:

   - When submitting resources, pre-check for new files.
-If there are new documents, pay attention to whether **meta files** need to be submitted together.
+If there are new documents, pay attention to whether **meta** files need to be submitted together.

-  - When pulling files, pay attention to whether there are new files, and if there are **meta files** in pairs.
-If not, remind team-mates who submitted the files to submit the files and **meta files** together.
+  - When pulling files, pay attention to whether there are new files, and if there are **meta** files in pairs.
+If not, remind team-mates who submitted the files to submit the files and **meta** files together.

-  - When submitting, if you find that there is only one new **meta file**, then the **meta file** must have been generated by yourself.
-You need to pay attention to whether the resource corresponding to the **meta file** (the file with the same name) has been used.
-If you haven't used it, please submit the **meta file** to the first submitter.
-Never submit this **meta file**.
+  - When submitting, if you find that there is only one new **meta** file, then the **meta** file must have been generated by yourself.
+You need to pay attention to whether the resource corresponding to the **meta** file (the file with the same name) has been used.
+If you haven't used it, please submit the **meta** file to the first submitter.
+Never submit this **meta** file.

-Note that the above points can basically eliminate the engineering error caused by the **meta file** **uuid** change.
+Note that the above points can basically eliminate the engineering error caused by the **meta** file **uuid** change.

 ## Summary

-The **meta file** is an important tool for __Cocos Creator__ to use for resource management.
+The **meta** file is an important tool for __Cocos Creator__ to use for resource management.
 It is easy to generate resource errors when it is slightly inadvertent in a multi-person collaborative development.
-To solve this problem, you not only need to understand the mechanism that generates the **meta file** but also the cause of the conflict.
+To solve this problem, you not only need to understand the mechanism that generates the **meta** file but also the cause of the conflict.
 Proper thought and control of resource submission helps too.